Page Menu

 Comprehensive/Qualifying Examination

-Written comprehensive exam required after completion of ALL course work/ 3 essay questions linked directly with program objectives; 1 week to complete the exam; 6 faculty review exam; offered in August, October and January
+A written comprehensive exam is required after completion of all course work.
+It involves essay questions linked directly with program objectives.
+Students have 1 week to complete the exam; 6 faculty review each exam; exam offered in September and January.

 Dissertation

-Hybrid format: traditional proposal, executive summary and PPT presentation; student required to complete and submit dissertation findings as a publishable manuscript prior to graduation
+Hybrid format: traditional proposal, executive summary and slide presentation; student required to complete and submit dissertation findings as a publishable manuscript prior to graduation.

 Dissertation Committee

-3 committee members, Chair must be from GSN, most have interdisciplinary committee member- often one member outside UMass system
+3 committee members all with terminal degrees; Chair must be from Tan Chingfen Graduate School of Nursing.
+Many students have interdisciplinary committee member; can have one member outside UMass system.

 Number of PhD Students in the Program over the past 5 years